 Hiking, on the other hand, is an easier adventure, in which you will be walking on different types of terrains in nature and doesn’t require any technical knowledge.
 Using dog hiking harnesses for rock climbing or rappelling will put your pup at risk due to the simple fact that they are not designed for that purpose.

 Safety Tips for Climbing and Rappelling With Your Dog

 - Bring along your dog’s essentials and the right climbing equipment.

 Remember to bring enough necessities for your dog before setting out on a climbing adventure, such as treats, water, and a first aid kit.
 And don’t forget about the climbing harness to keep them safe.

 - Consider using dog boots.

-It may seem silly, but the dog booties can be very useful when it comes to keeping your dog’s paws safe from rocky terrain.
+It may seem silly, but dog booties can be very useful when it comes to keeping your dog’s paws safe from rough and rocky terrain.

 - Start with less stressful trails.

 You should practice on easy terrains first if your dog is a novice climber.
 The purpose is to acclimatize them to the uneven surfaces, and most importantly, help them learn some climbing and rappelling skills.

 - Keep your dog on a leash.